wtepsan/Adjacency-and-Distance-Matrix-of-Thailand/README.md

   month = sep,
   number = {1},
   pages = {1--6},
-  title = {{{A Comprehensive Dataset for Thailand’s Districts: District Adjacency and Distance Matrices}}, volume = {1}, year = {2024}
+  title = {{{Spatial Connectivity of Districts in Thailand: A Comprehensive Dataset of District Adjacency and Distance Matrices}}, volume = {1}, year = {2024}
 }